Puglia Food & Wine

 - Local wine and product tastings

-- True immersion in local arts, crafts, and family
+- Local arts, crafts, and family

-- Optional cooking class at local agriturismo
+- Cooking class at local agriturismo (optional for self-guided cyclists)

 Check out all our bike tours in Italy.